Hilbert schemes of elliptic surfaces: group actions and derived categories: Introduction

 The properties become much harder when $M$ is not explicitly a moduli space of sheaves compactifying a suitable open of the Picard space of a family of (suitably well-behaved) curves over $B$.
 In this generality, it is not clear where the Liouville theorem should come from.
 When $M\to B$ is a degenerate abelian scheme (e.g.~an algebraic integrable system with integral fibers), this has been established by Arinkin and Fedorov \cite{arinkin-fedorov}.
 In the same paper, they showed a partial autoduality result, but full autoduality remains wide open.

 Few considered situations where the integrality condition on the fibers is dropped.
 In the case of a projective Lagrangian fibration without nowhere reduced fiber (which is automatic when the fibration has a section), Kim \cite[\S4]{kim_neron} recently used the theory of Hodge modules to construct a group scheme action on $M\to B$ that restricts to a free action on the smooth part $M^{\rm sm}\to B$ of the fibration.
 We have been informed of an upcoming follow-up work by de Cataldo, Kim, and Schnell.
+For Hitchin fibrations, a group action is described by de Cataldo, Fringuelli, Fernandez Herrero, and Mauri \cite{hitchingp}.

 We are interested in a class of fibrations constructed from elliptic surfaces.
 Let $\pi:X\to C$ be an elliptic surface.
 We will assume that $X,C$ are both smooth and projective.
 That said, most of our proofs work in the setting where $C$ is only assumed to be quasiprojective.
 And all of our results are local over $C$.